TWRA Frequently Asked Questions

 Report any hunting accidents with injury, including falls from tree stands, to the nearest of TWRA's four regional offices.

-Go to your nearest TWRA license agent.
-There are about 1,000 license agents which include most Wal-Marts and K-Marts; boat docks, bait & tackle, sporting goods and convenience markets.
-The replacement cost is $7.00.
+There are about 1,000 license agents which include most Wal-Marts and K-Marts; boat docks, bait & tackle, sporting goods, and convenience markets.
+You can also renew your boat registration at these locations.

 How do I prepare my dove field so it will not be baited?